georgeberry/blayers/README.md

 choice without having to rewrite models
 - Write pure Numpyro to integrate with all of Numpyro's super powerful tools
 - Add more complex layers (model parts) as you wish
+- Fit models in a greater variety of ways with less code

 ## The starting point